 New additions to my herd are Bug and Barry.
 Bug is a four-year old Utah mustang.
-During his young life, he’s been passed from one owner to the next before landing with Dr. Steve Peters.
-Steve worked with him for a few months while realizing that the slight, bay gelding was too small to be a good saddle horse for him.
-So, Bug came to Colorado.
+During his young life, he’s been passed from one owner to the next, six owners in total, before landing with me.

 Barry is a ten-year old Tennessee Walker with a history of neglect and harsh handling.
 The big grey boy has been with me for just over a year.